Skip to main content

 Referrals are accepted from a patient’s GP who remains the primary medical contact for the patient during their program at the IPPC.

 We offer a variety of group and individual appointments with members of our interdisciplinary team.
-During your time within the service we can provide you with more detailed explanations of the available services so that you can make informed choices and optimise your care.
+We can help you to understand the services that are available, so that you can make informed choices and optimise your care.
 These programs and consultations benefit you to increase your activity and improve your quality of life despite the presence of pain.

 PACE